 A few tips to make goats milk taste great!

 - So first off what you feed your goats will make a big difference in the way the milk tastes.
 If you feed them weeds, well, that is probably what it will taste like.
 I believe it is important to feed them good quality hay.
 We raise alfalfa hay so that is what mine are fed.
-I also feed COB, (corn, oats, and barley) grain.
+I also feed COB, (corn, oats, and barley).
 The more grain I feed the higher production, but at the same time, you need to be careful not to feed too much.
 Grain is high in protein and could cause your goat to bloat, which can be fatal.
 The same is true for alfalfa hay.
 Ours is high in protein, so I am careful how much I feed my goats.
 I have also found with one of my goats when I feed her molasses it will give the milk a different flavor.

 - I make sure to milk it into a glass container.
 I like to use something I can put a lid on so nothing will get into the milk on the way to the house.
 I am a really picky milker, probably even a little OCD about it.

 - It is really important to cool the milk as quickly as possible.
 I take the milk into the house, strain it, and pour it into a milk bottle then it goes right into the refrigerator.
 I only use metal and glass with my milk.
 Plastic seems to hold flavors of other things and affects the milk.